David-L-R/intro_to_context_reducer/README.md

 There's a built-in Hook provided by React called `useContext` that allows any descendent component to gain access to the value on a Context Provider.
 It also subscribes the component that uses `useContext` to be re-rendered anytime the value of the context changes.

 **Reducer**

+A Reducer takes a state and an action as arguments, and it returns a new state.

+`useReducer` is a React hook which enables the use of the Reducer pattern. `useReducer` is generally used in place of useState in a component.

+When we implement the `useReducer` hook, we gain access to a function called dispatch.
+Dispatch takes Actions, and send them to the Reducer.
+Dispatch calls the Reducer with the correct state.

 ## Project Setup